top of page

 Auditions Application Form: All contestants must be accepted through the audition process outlined on our Audition page

-Registration Forms: All accepted contestants will be sent multiple registration forms that are required to complete in order to compete.
+Registration Forms: All accepted contestants will receive multiple mandatory registration forms that must be completed to participate in the competition.

 Music Form: Once registration and payment are submitted, MMW will provide details for submitting music.
 Due Date TBD

-Late Fee: Late registration will incur a late fee - due with registration.
+Late Fee: Late registration or payment will incur a late fee - due with registration.

 No Refunds: Registration fees are non-refundable for any reason.